mbarbane/lab-tools/README.md

 - Test-Pulse Scan
 - Show DSO tracks
 - TVAC temperature reader
+- ASTRA parameters scan
+- ASTRA parameters scan with fine-tune of the test-pulse amplitude

 ## Graphical Interfaces
 GUIs for the instruments and for specific tests